U.S. Route 92: Orlando area

 In Winter Park, US 92's name changes to Orlando Avenue.
-It crosses State Road 527 (Orange Avenue) and State Road 426 (Fairbanks Avenue) and meets the east end of State Road 423 (Lee Road) while bypassing downtown Winter Park to the west.
+It crosses SR 527 (Orange Avenue) and SR 426 (Fairbanks Avenue) and meets the east end of SR 423 (Lee Road) while bypassing downtown Winter Park to the west.
 Shortly after crossing into Maitland, it passes under the SunRail tracks (formerly CSX Transportation's "A" Line), and the old road through downtown Winter Park — Park Avenue — merges in from the southeast.
-US 92 meets the east end of County Road 438A (Lake Avenue), which heads west to Eatonville, and then splits from the old alignment - County Road 427 - near downtown Maitland.
-It crosses Horatio Avenue (former County Road 436A) and meets the east end of State Road 414 (Maitland Boulevard) before crossing into Seminole County.
+US 92 meets the east end of CR 438A (Lake Avenue), which heads west to Eatonville, and then splits from the old alignment (CR 427) near downtown Maitland.
+It crosses Horatio Avenue (former County Road 436A) and meets the east end of SR 414 (Maitland Boulevard) before crossing into Seminole County.

-In Seminole County, the redevelopment of the 17-92 Community Redevelopment Area is handled by the US 17-92 Community Redevelopment Agency, a component unit of the County government US 92 is a main commercial strip as it heads through Casselberry (where it crosses State Road 436 - Semoran Boulevard at an interchange) and Longwood (where it crosses State Road 434).
-North of Longwood it meets the north end of State Road 419 and crosses County Road 427 (the old alignment).
-Lake Mary Boulevard, Airport Boulevard and State Road 417 cross US 92 in southern Sanford, and it meets the west end of County Road 427A.
-At 25th Street, southwest of downtown Sanford, State Road 46 comes in from the east and turns north for a concurrency near downtown; County Road 46A heads west on 25th Street.
-13th Street marks the west end of County Road 415, and at 1st Street the triple concurrency turns west.
-Before leaving the Sanford City Limits, the routes run over a bridge for a railroad line near the Sanford Amtrak Auto Train station, as well as the nearby SunRail station.
-The routes leave the concurrency with SR 46 at the north end of County Road 15 (once a branch of State Road 15), and then runs north towards the interchange with Interstate 4 (SR 400) where US 17/92 turns west along the south shore of Lake Monroe (part of the St. Johns River).
+In Seminole County, US 92 is a main commercial strip as it heads through Casselberry (where it crosses SR 436 Semoran Boulevard at an interchange) and Longwood (where it crosses SR 434).
+North of Longwood it meets the north end of SR 419 and crosses CR 427 (the old alignment).
+Lake Mary Boulevard, Airport Boulevard and SR 417 cross US 92 in southern Sanford, and it meets the west end of CR 427A.
+At 25th Street, southwest of downtown Sanford, SR 46 comes in from the east and turns north to run concurrently near downtown; CR 46A heads west on 25th Street.
+13th Street marks the west end of CR 415, and at 1st Street the triple concurrency turns west.
+Before leaving the Sanford city limits, the routes run over a bridge for a railroad line near the Sanford Amtrak Auto Train station, as well as the nearby SunRail station.
+The routes leave the concurrency with SR 46 at the north end of CR 15 (once a branch of SR 15), and then runs north towards the interchange with I-4 where US 17/US 92 turns west along the south shore of Lake Monroe (part of the St. Johns River).
 Just before crossing the river into Volusia County at the west end of the lake, which runs unsigned with SR 15 and SR 600 here) and crosses under at the end of its own bridge across the river (the St. Johns River Veterans Memorial Bridge).